joeleisner/purejs-mousetip/readme.md

 ![A demonstration of the javascript in action](http://joeleisner.com/github/screenshots/purejs-mousetip/purejs-moustip-demo.gif)

 ## Change Log
+### Version 1.0.1
+Simple bug fixes:
+- Updated the bindMouseMove function to utilize pageX/pageY instead of clientX/clientY
+- Fixed missing-semicolon JSHint warnings in the mousetip script

 ### Version 1.0.0
 Version 1.0.0 is here, and it includes an entirely new way to use the PureJS MouseTip script!
 - The script is now wrapped in a MouseTip constructor function instead of a self-executing function